microsoft/Trieste/samples/verona/readme.md

 ## Key Words

-get rid of the `package` keyword
-- accept a string as a type, indicating a package get rid of capabilities as keywords
+get rid of capabilities as keywords
 - make them types in `std`?
 - or just handle those `typename` nodes specially in the typechecker?